kube-compose/kube-compose/README.md

 ```bash
 kube-compose -f'test/docker-compose.yml' -e'myuniquelabel' up
 ```
 The `-e` flag sets a unique identifier that is used to isolate [labels and selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and ensure names are unique when deploying to shared namespaces.
 This is ideal for CI, because there may be many jobs and test environments running at the same time.
-The above command will also attach to any pods created, so ctrl+c can be used to interrupt the process and return control the the terminal.
+The above command will also attach to any pods created, so ctrl+c can be used to interrupt the process and return control to the terminal.

 Similar to `docker-compose`, an environment can be stopped and destroyed using the `down` command:
 ```bash